-78. (1) It is an offence to purport to be registered as a homebuilder or a developer in terms of this Act while not being registered as such in terms of this Act.
+77. (1) It is an offence to purport to be registered as a homebuilder or developer in terms of this Act, while not being registered as such in terms of this Act.

-(2) It is an offence to purport a home to have been enrolled in terms of this Act while it is not so enrolled.
+(2) It is an offence to purport that a home has been enrolled in terms of this Act, while it is not so enrolled.